netm4ul/netm4ul/README.md

 We currently support `nmap`, `masscan`, `traceroute` recon modules. `dns`, `shodan` are WIP and should soon be added.

 #### Report

 One report mode is available.
 More a to come.
-We aime to provides :
+We aim to provides :

 - [ ] Textual reports
 - [ ] PDF
 - [ ] Docs
 - [ ] HTML

 ### Database